-Age is a primary factor that accounts for the number of accident casualties in Saudi Arabia.
-Drivers aged 19-30 amount for the highest number of deaths per year.
+Age is a primary factor in the number of accident casualties in Saudi Arabia.
+Drivers aged 19-30 account for the highest number of deaths per year.
 Drivers aged 31-40 come in at a close second, with 1,182 deaths in 2020.

-Many young people speed because they want to get from point A to point B as fast as possible.
-They think that speeding will save them time, but it’s not true.
+Many young people speed to get from point A to point B as fast as possible.
+They think speeding will save them time, but it’s not true.
 It will only increase the chances of having an accident or getting caught by traffic police.

 9. In Saudi Arabia, men have an average of two road accidents compared to women who have only one.

-In Saudi Arabia, men are twice likely to cause a road accident compared to women.
+In Saudi Arabia, men are twice as likely to cause a road accident as women.
 This is true because men drive twice as much as women do.
 The reason for this gender difference is that men are more likely to drive aggressively, violate traffic laws, and use their mobile phones while driving.